 Types of hosting

 There are a few downsides to shared hosting.
-Firstly, the performance of your site can often be impacted by another site on the same server.
+The performance of your site can often be impacted by another site on the same server.
 For instance, if another site on the server suddenly starts receiving millions of visitors, it can cause other sites to load extremely slowly.

 Sites on shared hosting plans can also suffer from email issues if the server is temporarily blacklisted.
 This can happen if a ‘bad neighbour’ on the server starts sending spam (either maliciously or through a hack).